Klammertime/Badge-Widget/README.md

 **OR**

-Navigate to Insignia on my personal[about](http://audreyklammer.com/about.html) page.
+Navigate to Insignia on my personal [about](http://audreyklammer.com/about.html) page.

 Usage
 -----